 MZ: Would you have an example?

 ND: Yes, Hidden Islam for one.
 The project is a very vast one, which does not only consist in a book, but in photographs that I have never published, some that I published only in certain magazines, some that I exhibited within art circles, others in documentary frameworks.
 The book, like all the others by RORHOF, costs €35.
 I sometimes exhibit the work as an installation, and I do so with the book pages, not with the photographs themselves.
-I also sell the work to collectors.
 The work is democratically distributed, available and accessible to everyone who might be interested in it in the format they like the most or the one they can afford.
 In this sense, the work listens to its audiences by maintaining its own voice, which is ultimately linked to my personal view of distribution.
 The book is a space, and it moves in space all at once.